Sebastian Cabot (actor)

 Charles Sebastian Thomas Cabot (6 July 1918 – 23 August 1977) was a British actor.
 He is best remembered as the gentleman's gentleman Giles French in the CBS-TV sitcom Family Affair (1966–1971).
 He was also known for playing the Wazir in the film Kismet (1955) and Dr. Carl Hyatt in the CBS-TV series Checkmate (1960–1962).

-Cabot was also a voice performer in many Disney animated films.
+Cabot was also a voice performer in several Disney animated films.
 He made one of his first contributions in The Sword in the Stone (1963), as both the narrator and Lord Ector.
 He later played Bagheera in The Jungle Book (1967).
 His longest-standing role came through the Winnie the Pooh series, in which he narrated Winnie the Pooh and the Honey Tree (1966), Winnie the Pooh and the Blustery Day (1968), Winnie the Pooh and Tigger Too (1974), and The Many Adventures of Winnie the Pooh (1977).

 Early life

 Charles Sebastian Thomas Cabot was born on 6 July 1918 in Marylebone, London.
 At the age of 14, he left school to work in an automotive garage, where he served as chauffeur and valet for British actor Frank Pettingell.

 Cabot became interested in theatre, and after becoming acquainted with other actors and having worked for Pettingell, he joined a repertory company.
 Cabot admitted that in gaining employment as an actor he lied about previous acting credits.
 Cabot stated later in a 1968 interview that he believed acting was a type of lying, and he had gained a smoothness in his speech while serving as Pettingell's dressing room butler.
 He initially used an agency to find acting employment.
 Without attending any drama school, Cabot learned the hard way, having been fired on his first day in a show called On The Spot.
 However, finding more work, Cabot's confidence in his acting skills increased, and he was soon receiving personal calls for employment.
-Cabot served in the British Army during World War II.